davda54/ada-hessian/README.md

 #### `AdaHessian.zero_hessian`

-Zeros- ut the accumalated hessian traces.
+Zeros out the accumalated hessian traces.
 It is called automatically when `auto_hessian == True`.